James M. Buchanan: Personal life and death

-Buchanan met Anne Bakke, who was of Norwegian descent, at the military base in Hawaii where she was working as a nurse and he was stationed there with the navy during World War II.
-In 1988, Buchanan returned to Hawaii for the first time since World War II and gave a series of lectures later published by the University Press.
+Buchanan met Ann Bakke, who was of Norwegian descent, in Hawaii while they were both serving in the military during World War II.
+Bakke served with the Army Air Transport Command at Hickam Field as a secretary.

-They married on October 5, 1945.
-Anne died in 2005.
+They married on October 5, 1945, in San Francisco.
+Ann died in 2005.
 They had no children.

 In a 1986 Chicago Tribune interview Buchanan said, "I want a private sphere in which I am protected, where nobody can invade...I don't feel the need to be a part of a community or a team."
 According to a Washington Post obituarist he was not known for his warm personality, and that even his "staunchest admirers admitted that he was forbidding."
-Even though he had a long career at George Mason University in Fairfax, Buchanan and his wife chose to spend most of their time a four-hour drive away on their a 400-acre farm working farm near Blacksburg.
+Even though he had a long career at George Mason University in Fairfax, Buchanan and his wife chose to spend most of their time a four-hour drive away on their 400-acre working farm near Blacksburg.
 They had vegetable gardens and raised cattle.

+Buchanan was an Atheist and antagonistic to religion.

 Buchanan died at their farm on January 9, 2013, at age 93.

 The New York Times obituary said that the Nobel Prize-winning economist who championed public choice theory influenced a "generation of conservative thinking about deficits, taxes and the size of government".
 The Badische Zeitung (Freiburg) called Buchanan, who showed how politicians undermine fair and simple tax systems, the "founder of the new political economy".
-He and his wife held close family ties with his sisters and nephews.